back

 A Taste of Timecake

-Reddit user /u/Timecake was a prominent figure in the neurotyping space, and any self-respecting neurotyperson should be familiar with them.
+Reddit user /u/Timecake was a noteworthy figure in the neurotyping space, and any self-respecting neurotyperson should be familiar with them.
 Breaking down any of their actual theories would be beyond the scope of this post.
 Instead, I will simply show one of their diagrams, and let it speak for itself.

 Discovering, Processing, and Formalizing Ideas